STUARTS

 1640 in the reign of Charles I

-The Lady in Outdoor Dress has a satin gown that has lost all the padding and restriction of the Elizabethan period and hangs naturally about the figure. £58
+The Lady in Outdoor Dress wears a satin gown that has lost most of the padding and restriction of the Elizabethan period and hangs naturally about the figure.

-The Cavalier Gentleman has a long doublet with big sash worn over easy fitting breeches. £73
+The Cavalier Gentleman has a long doublet with big sash, worn over easy fitting breeches.

 Both costumes positively drip with lace, which was the new status symbol of the day.